Chevrolet Tahoe: Tahoe Limited and Tahoe Z71

 For 2000, Chevrolet produced the GMT400-generation Tahoe as two special-edition vehicles: the rear-wheel drive Tahoe Limited and the 4x4 Tahoe Z71.
-These vehicles were all assembled through the Arlington Assembly facility.
+These vehicles were all assembled at the Arlington Assembly facility.
 Largely appearance packages, the two vehicles have several notable chassis upgrades; the 5.7L V8 remained unmodified (alongside the 4L60E transmission).

-The Chevrolet Tahoe Limited is an on-road oriented vehicle, intended as a production version of the 1996 Chevrolet Tahoe SS concept vehicle (the Super Sport moniker fell out of favor with GM when insurance companies were demanding higher insurance premiums for SUVs).
+The Chevrolet Tahoe Limited is an on-road oriented vehicle intended as a production version of the 1996 Chevrolet Tahoe SS concept vehicle (the Super Sport moniker fell out of favor with GM when insurance companies were demanding higher insurance premiums for SUVs).
 In line with the 454SS pickup trucks, the Tahoe Limited was painted nearly monochromatic in Onyx Black.
 The chassis borrowed several components from the Z60 option package (RWD police package), lowering the chassis two inches, adding a limited-slip rear differential (3.42:1 or optional 3.73:1 rear axle ratio), engine oil cooling system, and 46 mm Bilstein shock absorbers.
 A factory-fitted ground effects package matching the body in color integrated fog lamps into the front bumper and color-matched the grille; the roof rack was also deleted.
 To accommodate the wider 255/70R16 tires, the Limited was fitted with 16-inch Ronal R36 five-spoke aluminum wheels.
 The interior was fitted with two-tone gray/charcoal leather seats, with the instrument cluster adopting a 120mph speedometer.

-The Chevrolet Tahoe Z71 is an off-road oriented vehicle, taking its name from the off-road chassis package introduced for K-series pickups in 1989.
+The Chevrolet Tahoe Z71 is an off-road oriented vehicle that took its name from the off-road chassis package introduced for K-series pickups in 1989.
 Taking the Bilstein shock absorbers from the pickup-truck Z71 package and the G80 locking differential (3.73:1 rear axle ratio), the Tahoe Z71 was fitted with underbody skid plates, an oversized two-row radiator, and inset driving lights centered in the front bumper.
 In line with its off-road intentions, the Z71 also includes a black brushguard, black tubular step bars, and taillamp lens protectors.
 The tires were fitted on 16-inch Alcoa five-spoke six-lug polished aluminum wheels.
 As with the Limited, the Z71 was fitted with a two-tone leather interior.
 In place of Onyx Black, the Tahoe Z71 was offered in either Light Pewter Metallic, Victory Red, Emerald Green Metallic, or Indigo Blue Metallic in a monochromatic appearance.
 Similar to the Limited, the Z71 was fitted with color-keyed wheel flares, grille, bumpers, and body trim.